facebookarchive/Stack-RNN/README.md

 some form of persistent memory.

 Examples are given in the script `script_tasks.sh`.
 The code is still under construction.
-We are working on releasing the code for the list and for the binary addition.
+We are working on releasing the code for the list RNN.
 If you have any suggestion, please let us know (contacts below).

 ## Examples